 From Ayutthaya station, trains depart for Lopburi every couple of hours.
 The ruins in Lopburi are only a few minutes from the train station.

 From Lopburi to Phimai by train, it’s necessary to travel via Ayutthaya.

 Trains don’t go all the way to Phimai.
 From Ayutthaya to Nakhon Ratchasima (Khorat) the train takes about 3 hours.
 Trains depart about every 2 hours from 7 am to midnight from Ayutthaya.

 Once we arrived at the Khorat train station we got a tuk-tuk to the Khorat bus station.
 From terminal 2 we caught the local bus to Phimai which takes about 90 minutes and cost about 50 baht.

 From Phimai to Nang Rong we got a taxi which cost about 500 Baht and took about 90 minutes.
 There is no public transport between Phimai and Nang Rong.
-It is necessary to go back to Khorat for a public bus to Nang Rong.
+You need to go back to Khorat for a public bus to Nang Rong.

-There is not a lot of tourism infrastructure in Nang Rong and Phimai.
-Accommodation and food are basic.
+There is not a lot of tourism infrastructure in Nang Rong and Phimai, therefore accommodation and food are basic.
 Our accommodation at P.California Inter Hostel with breakfast and dinner is about 500 Baht a night.
 Motorbike hire and tours to the ruins are available here.
 Wicha the owner is most helpful and can advise on all transport options in and out of Nang Rong.
 Transport to Phimai can also be arranged from here.

 Bus and trains are often late so check you have the right bus!

-- Three Adorable Babies at and Elephant Sanctuary in Chiang Mai
+3 Adorable Babies at an Elephant Sanctuary in Chiang Mai